CassioML/cassio-website/docs/start_here.md

 CassIO is designed to power several LLM frameworks.
-In the following, you will see it in action within one such framework, [LangChain](https://docs.langchain.com/docs/).
+In the following quickstart, you will see it in action within one such framework, [LangChain](https://docs.langchain.com/docs/).
 You will run a short question-answering (QA) example, whereby an input corpus of text